Food Chemicals Codex: Eighth edition

 This edition also features for the first time the complete contents of USP's upcoming Food Fraud Database.
 The database features more than 1,300 entries on adulterants reported for specific ingredients and the corresponding analytical detection method.
 Based on scholarly manuscripts and media articles from 1980-2010, it serves as a baseline on fraud issues and can be a useful risk management tool for industry, regulators and other stakeholders.

 Ninth edition

 The ninth edition includes latest specifications for the identity and purity of about 1,200 food ingredients, including test methods and key guidance on critical issues.

 Among the new monographs in the FCC is spirulina, a food ingredient that was just recently approved as a natural source of blue colour for candy and chewing gum by the US FDA.
 Formulators also use spirulina in specialty food bars, powdered nutritional drinks, among other products due to its non-animal protein content.

 Another monograph included in this edition of FCC is brilliant black PN, a synthetic food colour used in products requiring the colour black in their formulation (jams, chocolate syrup and candy are common examples).
 Even though the FDA has not approved brilliant black PN as a food colour in the USA, its use in food is currently approved in many other countries.

+Fourteenth edition

+As of mid-2024, the latest edition is the 14th.